chopster44/Phaser_3_pong/README.md

 The controls for the player on the right side of the screen are: Up arrow key and down arrow key.

 Current known Bugs:
-Putting a paddle too close to a side causes it to shrik in half.

 If you find anymore bugs during use of the game please tell me!